ozakary/data-Xe_at_CC3_at_TBA/pca_analysis/README.md

 This directory contains the [code](./pca_analysis.py) for performing Principal Component Analysis (PCA) on the DFT-2 dataset using Smooth Overlap of Atomic Positions (SOAP) descriptors.

-### SOAP Descriptors
-SOAP (Smooth Overlap of Atomic Positions) descriptors encode local atomic environments in a rotation-invariant manner.
-They provide a mathematical representation of atomic neighborhoods that can be compared quantitatively across different configurations.

-### PCA Application
-Principal Component Analysis reduces the high-dimensional SOAP feature space to 2D for visualization, revealing:
-- Dominant structural variations in the dataset
-- Clustering patterns indicating preferred configurations
-- Outliers that may represent rare but important structures

 ## Code Features

 ### Memory Management